 Capital Investment Strategy Intention

 Focus on the Long-term Approach 4

 Summary of Capital Investment Strategy 5

 Core Influences on Capital Investment

 Capital Investment Ambition by Strategic Outcome

 10-year Capital Investment Plan

-Risk Management and Risk Assessment 48
+Risk Management and Risk Assessment 51

 Governance and Monitoring

-Appendix A - Summary of Asset Management Plans
+Appendix A - Summary of Asset Management Plans62

-Appendix B - Capital Project Appraisal Template63
+Appendix B - Capital Project Appraisal Template

 Appendix C - List of Counterparties for Treasury Investments

 Appendix D - Risk Management Process

-Appendix E - Capital Project Appraisal Ratings80
+Appendix E - Capital Project Appraisal Ratings84

 Appendix F - Action Plan

-Capital Investment Strategy Intention
+339 Capital Investment Strategy Intention

-Despite the uncertainties relating to the ongoing COVID pandemic we have set out a clear and strong direction for the Council in our Outcome Delivery Plan.
-This sets the scene for our investment ambition, which is intended to contribute significantly towards addressing the challenges that we are facing in continuing to provide excellent services to our communities, businesses and residents.
-Challenges such as meeting early learning and childcare requirements, achieving housing targets and maintaining school excellence.
+We set out a clear and strong direction for the Council in our Vision For the Future in 2020 which sets the scene for our investment ambition.
+This Capital Investment Strategy will contribute significantly towards addressing the challenges that we are facing in continuing to provide excellent services to our communities, businesses and residents, challenges such as meeting early learning and childcare requirements, achieving housing targets and maintaining school excellence.

-Our Capital Investment Strategy considers how we can deal with short to medium term financial uncertainty by taking a longer term view of how our capital investment can be put to best effect to meet the needs of the area, as demonstrated in our strategies and plans, such as the Local Development Plan and Housing Strategy.
+Covid will have a long term impact on our communities and our Vision For the Future will be further updated over the next few months to ensure that we focus on the long term recovery for the area.
+This Capital plan will contribute to that recovery by providing improved schools, leisure facilities and roads, all important for residents and providing a boost to our local economy Our Capital Investment Strategy considers how we can deal with short to medium term financial uncertainty by taking a longer term view of how our capital investment can be put to best effect to meet the needs of the area, as demonstrated in our strategies and plans, such as the Local Development Plan and Housing Strategy.